 Edibles, on the other hand, would be for the more seasoned cannabis user; allow yourself the time that comes with eating an edible for the effects to kick in and make sure you know the right dosage for your body.
 Tinctures could be a great option that is taken sublingually (read: beneath the tongue) and can be simply added to your post-workout smoothie.
 If you choose to just take the tincture sublingually, it has a higher chance of entering your bloodstream immediately, meaning you will feel the effect in no time.

-Another option are medicinal marijuana bath salts.
+Another option is medicinal marijuana bath salts.
 Take a nice soak in some cannabis-infused bath salts and soak away the pain after a grueling workout.
 Similar to Epsom salts, cannabis bath salts will melt the aches and pains right off your bones.

 If you’re feeling muscle or joint pains and need something to shake the soreness off, medical marijuana salves and topicals could be for you.
 These can provide some helpful, and deeper, relief that penetrates right to where the pain is.